jampour/MPHD-Persian-Handwriting-Dataset/benchmarks/writer_identification/README.md

 The JSON file contains per-fold evaluation results, fold assignments, calibration thresholds, and aggregated open-set metrics.
 It is updated after each completed fold.

----

-## 7. Benchmark Results

-Detailed benchmark results are provided separately in the accompanying result tables:

-* `table9_closed_set.png`
-* `table10_open_set.png`

-These figures contain the quantitative evaluation results for the closed-set and open-set protocols, respectively.